Helping Ghini development¶

 - optionally fork the repository in your account and preferably create a branch, clearly associated to the issue.

-- write unit tests and commit them to your branch (do not commit failing
+- write unit tests and commit them to your branch (please do not push

 - write more unit tests (ideally, the tests form the complete description of the feature you are adding or correcting).